Skip to main content

 So is the Anker PowerPort solar charger: it comes with 2 21W ports and is compatible with all modern smartphones and tablets.

-With solar efficiency of up to 23.5 percent, the Anker PowerPort can charge 2 devices simultaneously.
+Thanks to the solar efficiency of up to 23.5 percent, the Anker PowerPort can charge 2 devices at the same time.

-The eyelets at the corners of the solar charger ensure that the Anker PowerPort can be fixed anywhere - this is practical, for example, when you go hiking and want to attach the solar charger to your backpack.
+The eyelets on the corners of the solar charger ensure that the Anker PowerPort can be attached anywhere - this is practical, for example, when you go hiking and want to attach the solar charger to your rucksack.

-The manufacturer also promises increased durability - so we recommend the Anker PowerPort especially to those who like to be out in nature.
+The manufacturer also promises increased durability - so we recommend the Anker PowerPort especially to those who like to be out and about in nature.

 3. RAVPower 16W Charger